Orange Group

+Orange S.A. ([ɔʁɑ̃ʒ]; formerly France Télécom, stylised as france telecom) is a French multinational telecommunications corporation founded in 1988 and headquartered in Issy-les-Moulineaux, near Paris.

-Orange has been the company's main brand for mobile, landline, internet and Internet Protocol television (IPTV) services since 2006.
-The Orange brand originated in the United Kingdom in 1994 after Hutchison Whampoa acquired a controlling stake in Microtel Communications: that company became a subsidiary of Mannesmann in 1999 and then was acquired by France Télécom in 2000.
-The France Télécom company was rebranded to Orange on 1 July 2013.
+Orange has been the corporation's main brand for mobile, landline, internet and Internet Protocol television (IPTV) services since 2006.
+It traces its origins back to Hutchison Whampoa acquiring a controlling stake in Microtel Communications in 1994 in the United Kingdom.
+Microtel Communications became a subsidiary of Mannesmann in 1999 and then was acquired by France Télécom in 2000.
+The former French public telecoms monopoly thus became internationalized following this takeover and has pursued an expansionist policy since.
+The group now operates in many countries in Europe, Africa and in the French West Indies.
+Since February 2012, as a result of the company's decision to transfer its fixed-line telephony operations to its Orange brand, all offers marketed by France Télécom are Orange-branded; and on July 1, 2013, France Télécom itself was rebranded Orange S.A..
+In 2019, Orange S.A. employed nearly 148,000 people worldwide, including 88,000 in France.

-The company has faced criticism due to the Orange S.A. suicides.
+The corporation has throughout the years expanded its activities to include content sales (music, cinema, downloads, etc.), e-commerce, online advertising, M2M, home automation and remote assistance solutions.
+In 2023, it generated over €43 billion in revenue across all its businesses.

 History

 Nationalised service (1878–1980s)

 In 1792, under the French Revolution, the first communication network was developed to enable the rapid transmission of information in a warring and unsafe country.
 That was the optical telegraphy network of Claude Chappe.

 In 1878, after the invention of the electrical telegraph and then the invention of the telephone, the French State created a Ministry of Posts and Telegraphs.
-Telephone Services were added to the ministry when they were nationalised in 1889.
-However, it was not until 1923 that the second 'T' (for 'telephones') appeared and the department of P&T became PTT.
+Telephone services were nationalised and added to the ministry in 1889.
+However, it was not until 1923 that the second 'T' (for 'telephones') appeared and the department of P&T (Posts and Telegraphs) became PTT.

 In 1941, a General Direction of Telecommunications was created within this ministry.
 Then, in 1944, the National Centre of Telecommunications Studies (CNET) was created to develop the telecommunications industry in France.

 In the 1970s, France attempted to make up for its delay in developing communications infrastructure, compared to other countries, by launching the programme "Delta LP" (increasing the main lines).
-It was at the time when the majority of the local loop was built; that is all the cables linking the users to the operator.
-Moreover, with the help of French manufacturers, digital switching, the Minitel and the GSM standard were invented by engineers and CNET researchers.
+It was at that time that the majority of the local loop was built (that is all the cables linking the users to the operator).
+Moreover, with the help of French manufacturers, digital switching -- Minitel and the GSM standard—were invented by engineers and CNET researchers.

 In 1982, Telecom introduced Minitel online ordering for its customers.